Changes in British English pronunciation during the twentieth century

 fairly markedly in other ways suggest the influence of some region of

 representation entirely.
-OED3 Online (ongoing 2000-) likewise contains no GB /ɔə/ variants.
+OED3 Online likewise contains

-- In matters of (phonotactic)
+- In matters of a (phonotactic)

 before vowels.
-Many words, not only ones acknowledged to be so in the
+Many words not only ones acknowledged to be so in the

 works of Daniel Jones like barrel

-and barren, but ones like authority, temperature, embarrassing, terrible, borrowing
+and barren, but ones like authority, temperature, embarrassing, terrible, borrowing etc

-etc now have lexical forms for many speakers where this old rule no
+had acquired lexical forms for many speakers where this old rule no

 longer operates, as was pointed out at some length in Windsor Lewis

-1979.
-Another rule now often broken is that closing diphthongs didn't
+often broken was that closing diphthongs didn't

-now true of eg Cairo, gyro, Irish,
+latterly not true of an increasing variety of words including Cairo, gyro, Irish,

-affected rather few British speakers but among
+- A very famous tendency of realisational change affected rather few British speakers but among

 them a couple of very well known ones.
 His weakening of the latter